Facebook Twitter Instagram

 Visiting the Crown Jewels & Tower of London

-To give you an idea, the last time that we visited the Tower of London and the Crown Jewels, it took us around 3 hours and 30 min to visit everything.
-It was a day that it wasn’t too busy, but we had our little ones with us so we walked slowly… 🙂
+To give you an idea, the last time we visited the Tower of London and the Crown Jewels, it took us around 3 hours and 30 minutes to see everything.
+It was a day that it wasn’t too busy, but we had our little ones with us, so we walked slowly… 🙂

 The Crown Jewels are located in the building known as “Jewel House” (did you expect a different name?) built in 1994 on the specially restored ground floor of the Waterloo Block of the Tower of London, near the centre of the Tower, next to the Chapel of St. Peter Ad Vincula Royal.
 See Tower of London Map.